 In the past years the awareness for sustainable business has grown, leading directly to new initiatives and regulations.
 We clearly see a shift from a more generic approach to more specific directives and regulations.
-Amongst them is the SFDR.
+SFDR is by far the most impactful measure.
 What steps have been taken so far?

-- October 22, 2014: The EU has adopted directive 2014/95 which imposes requirements to (large) companies and organizations to disclose information and report on non-financials such as social and environmental aspects;
+- October 22, 2014: The EU has adopted directive 2014/95 (the NFRD) which imposes requirements to (large) companies and organizations to disclose information and report on non-financials such as social and environmental aspects;

 - December 12, 2015: Paris Agreement on climate change was signed;

-- March 8, 2018: European Commission has released their action plan on Financing Sustainable Growth;
+- March 8, 2018: The European Commission has released their action plan on Financing Sustainable Growth;

 - June 18, 2020: The EU has adopted the Taxonomy Regulation 2020/852 which amends (parts of) the SFDR regulation; and

-- February 4, 2021: ESA’s publish final report and draft RTS on disclosures under SFDR.
+- February 4, 2021: The ESAs publish the final report and draft RTS on disclosures under SFDR.

 SFDR: What is currently going on and what to expect?